eddieGong2604/football-match-service/README.md

 # Football Match Service

-This Spring Boot application exposes 1 endpoint that is capable of searching matches in a football league system based on league, country, team, and season.
+This Spring Boot application exposes an endpoint capable of searching matches in a football league system based on league, country, team, and season.

 ### How to run